 An Ordinary Runner is a short movie about an ordinary man who likes to run, his routine, and how running touches various aspects of his life.
 The movie is reminiscent of an Indian family living abroad.
 It has a tinge of humor and fun moments as observed in daily life.
 It conveys a simple message “Running is not just about running, it’s about living.”

 The story of An Ordinary Runner

 Raj is an ordinary guy living abroad.
 He is a runner and an Indian at heart.
 The movie pivots around his routine and his passion for running.
-From routine chores to long working hours to giving back to the community; running has an influence on every aspect of his life.
+From routine chores to long working hours to giving back to the community, running influences every aspect of his life.
 The light fun theme goes through out the movie that carries a simple message

 Live every moment of your life.

 You will notice the term “AOR” in my answers/comments below.
 That’s the short form for An Ordinary Runner.

 Q. What is the inspiration behind An Ordinary Runner?

 - Firstly, my journey as a runner.
 Going from 800m to 10K took me some time.
 It was not easy.
 But, along the way I not only developed my running skills, I started enjoying it.